The areas of work in which we have particular expertise, experience and excellence.

 The Mediation Process

 Our mediators can be booked by a simple phone call to the clerks.
 Then a Deka Chambers Mediation Agreement is signed to confirm the booking.
 The Agreement also sets out the process although further guidance on this will be provided by our mediators once the booking is confirmed.
-Please see our standard Mediation Agreement.
+Download a copy of our Mediation Agreement.

 For claims worth less than £100,000 we offer a reduced rate, short form, remote mediation service.
 Please enquire with the clerks for our fees.